p-somers/scrumboard-node/DEVELOPER_SETUP.md

 ### IntelliJ (written by Kevin)
 I've had success working on this project in IntelliJ Ultimate.
  - In IntelliJ, create a new project from existing sources, and select the path to the repository you just cloned.

+Make sure that the values in "config.json" are correct.

 Set up the run configurations:
  - In the Run Configuration dropdown, click "Edit Configurations".